 Those who vote in person at the polls on Election Day must show one of the following types of ID:

-- Military ID that shows the voter's name.
+- A Military ID that shows the voter's name.

 - A copy or original of a current utility bill (including a cell phone bill), bank statement, paycheck, government check or other government document (including those issued by a public college or university) that shows the voter's name and current address (but not a notice of an election or a voter registration notification sent by a Board of Elections).
 See the box below.